 Bulk Metallic Glasses: Atomic Modeling and Spark Plasma Sintering Synthesis

-Petersen, Alexander, Department of Engineering Physics, University of Virginia
+Petersen, Alexander, Engineering Physics - School of Engineering and Applied Science, University of Virginia

 Poon, Joseph, Department of Physics, University of Virginia